catedrasaes-umu/NoSQLDataEngineering/README.md

 # NoSQL Schema visualization

 This tool is designed to represent schemas and schema versions in a friendly way using Sirius (https://eclipse.org/sirius/).
 Sirius is a modeling tool used to generate graphical DSLs in an easy way, but also to define a suitable representation for a given model.
-As a result of the inference process described above ([link](#inference-process)) a NoSQL\_Schema model is given, and this model is the input for the visualization process.
+As a result of the inference process described above ([link](#inference-process)) a NoSQLSchema model is given, and this model is the input for the visualization process.

 At the moment there are defined the following viewpoints: